JaraLowell/RadeWeb/data/AIBot_README.md

 1. Check the RadegastWeb logs for AI bot errors
 2. Verify your API key is correct and has sufficient credits
+3. Ensure the `linkedAccountId` is set and matches an existing account ID
-3. Ensure the avatar name matches exactly (case insensitive, but spelling must be exact)
+4. Ensure the avatar name is set (for AI context, not filtering)
-4. Test with a simple trigger keyword like "hello"
+5. Test with a simple trigger keyword like "hello"
-5. Check that `enabled` is `true` and not a string
+6. Check that `enabled` is `true` and not a string
-6. Make sure the avatar account is logged in and connected
+7. Make sure the linked avatar account is logged in and connected

+### Account Filtering Priority
+The AI bot filters incoming chat in this order:
+1. **Account ID Check**: Only processes chat from the account specified in `linkedAccountId`
+2. **Chat Type Check**: Only processes "normal" local chat (not IMs, groups, whispers)
+3. **Self-Message Check**: Ignores messages from the bot's own avatar
+4. **Ignore Lists**: Checks UUID and name-based ignore lists
+5. **Trigger Conditions**: Evaluates response probability and trigger keywords

+**Note**: `avatarName` is NOT used for filtering - it's only used by the AI for context and roleplay.

 ### Finding Avatar UUIDs for Ignore Lists